 The chicken breasts with rib meat add a slightly richer flavor and chewier texture while also increasing the moisture content.

-Additionally, this meat contains a lot of protein and only a little more fat than the actual breast.
+Additionally, this meat contains a lot of protein and only a bit more fat than the breast.

 FAQs